blowdart/idunno.CookieSharing/readme.md

 # Sharing Authorization Cookies between ASP.NET 4.5 and .NET Core

+*This document is meant as a work in progress from which to update the official documentation.
+If anything is unclear, or doesn't work, please open an issue.*

 A commonly expressed scenario is a desire to share logins between an existing ASP.NET 4.5 application and an ASP.NET Core application.
 This can be achieved by creating a login cookie which can be read by both applications.

 ## Instructions